rmacas/academic-website/content/authors/admin/_index.md

 - Visitors
 ---

-# I am a 4th year PhD student at Cardiff University working on the theory and data analysis of unmodelled gravitational-wave burst signals with the Advanced LIGO and Virgo detectors.
 Analysing data from the most sensitive instrument in the world to search for exploding stars.
 Interested in astrophysics and multi-messenger astronomy enabled by gravitational waves.
 PhD student in Gravitational Physics at Cardiff University.
 Member of LIGO.